pastcompute/NotePort/README.md

 It can be aborted by hitting the Stop button in the Scripting App.

+# Future enhancements

+- enumerate the attachments in the metadata file
+- add a UI to allow a single folder to be selected, or other kinds of filtering
+- maybe crack the problems with generating HTML and exposing the attachments

 # Repository contents

 The only script you need is `ScriptEditor/ExportAllTheNotesToPdf.scpt`, all the others are experiments where I was trying to find a way to use the Notes applescript API to get the underlying content and enumerate all the original attachments, and save the result in HTML as I was originally hoping to convert it to Markdown and at the same time preserve attachments in separate files.
 However, a good chunk of my notes just failed.